dschatel/Data-Structures-2015/Expression Evaluation/README.md

 a) No unary operators, only +, -, * and /. b) If a variable is used in an expression, then that variable will have a corresponding value in the accompanying text file.

-I was responsible for coding the following methods:
+I coded the following three methods as well as all private methods:

 1) isLegallyMatched: